 Teaching and Learning in Key Stages One and Two

-Pupils are encouraged to reflect on their learning and achievements and state whether they have achieved the objective or need more support.
-Alongside the Citizen and Star of the week awards used across school pupils are also given verbal praise, stickers and other small prizes and notes of their achievements are made to parents through the home-school diary.
+Pupils are encouraged to reflect on their learning and 'Formal' puils are encouraged to consider whether they have achieved the objective and how they could make their work even better.
+Acheivement in all areas is celebrated, whether in class, within groups or during assemblies.
+Pupils are awarded 'Star of the Week' certificates in weekly assemblies to celebrate successes and these are taken home to be shared with parents.
+Pupils are also given verbal praise, stickers and other small prizes and notes of their achievements are made to parents through the home-school diary.

 Class teachers liaise closely with the school Speech and Language Therapist and Occupational Therapist for advice on individual pupils needs (for more information, please see our 'Therapy' page).